Kayli/logspub/dev-distributed.md

   - event bridge
     - newest aws messaging service
     - similar to sns, but provides more service integrations out of the box
+  - msk: managed service for kafka
+    - you need to only manage scaling manually
+  - kinesis: simpler to manage and lower costs than kafka [^9]

 - microsoft [^7]
   - azure